DaveAhearne/DaveAhearne/README.md

 My primary background is in senior and lead engineering roles, with long-term ownership of production systems:

 - Design and evolution of distributed systems and microservice architectures
 - Cloud-native development on Azure and AWS, including infrastructure automation and CI/CD pipelines
 - Strong emphasis on reliability through TDD and BDD, including unit, integration, contract, and end-to-end testing
 - Refactoring legacy systems, managing technical debt, and improving observability through logging, metrics, and alerting
-- Hands-on experience with C#, .NET, SQL, JavaScript and TypeScript, React, and service-oriented architectures
+- Hands-on experience with C#, .NET, Python, SQL, JavaScript and TypeScript, React, and service-oriented architectures
+- Production API design and integration patterns, including strict separation between domain, application logic, and infrastructure concerns
+- Building data-heavy and ML-adjacent services in Python, including feature engineering, model experimentation, and service integration

 I have consistently worked on systems under real operational pressure, balancing delivery speed with correctness, performance, and maintainability.